Skip to main content

 Getting started

 In this section, we're going to walk through two examples that show you how to make an API call using Neosync's Python SDK.
-For a complete list of the APIs, check out the APIs in the Services section of our protos.
+For a complete list of the APIs, check out the APIs in the Services section of each proto file. ex.: AnonymizationService.

 Neosync is made up of a number of different services that live inside of the same process.
-All of the services are exposed through a stub class called <service_name>Stub which you can import from the neosync.mgmt.v1alpa1.<service_name>_pb2_grpc module.
-For example, the Anonymization service is available at:
+These are all present on the Neosync client class.

 All services are structured this way.